codegreen-framework/codegreen-core/docs/tools.rst

    - :math:`PUE` :  efficiency coefficient of the data center

 - Emissions related to the production of the energy : represented by the Carbon Intensity of the energy mix during that period.
 Already implemented above
+- The result is Carbon emission in CO2e

 .. automodule:: codegreen_core.tools.carbon_emission
    :members: